-- Reasons why Mothers Breastfeed from One Breast only?
+- Why Mothers Breastfeed from One Breast Only

-- If your Baby only Nurses on One Side will he Get Enough Milk?
+- If the Baby Only Nurses on One Side, Will He Get Enough Milk?

-- How to Encourage a Baby to Nurse from both the Breasts?
+- How to Encourage a Baby to Nurse from Both Breasts

 Many mothers find it more comfortable and convenient to feed from one breast in comparison to the other.
-This happens because sometimes you may find one position of holding your baby more comfortable than the other.
-We all are either left or right handed and thus we may find it easier to perform various tasks from our preferred side.
+This happens when you may find one position of holding your baby more comfortable than another.
+We are either left or right handed, and thus we may find it easier to perform various tasks from a preferred side.
 Therefore, one sided breast feeding is very normal.